poetic/accounts-passwordless/README.md

 ## Dependencies

 As mentioned above, this package draws on the functionality of the ```poetic:tokenizer``` package to both generate tokens for a user's login, and verify those tokens upon login.
-Follow this link to learn more: [poetic:tokenizer](https://github.com/poetic/tokenizer).
+Follow this [link](https://github.com/poetic/tokenizer) to learn more.